What Is Greenwashing? Top Examples You Need To Know

 In 1986, Jay Westerveld pioneered the concept of ‘greenwashing’ in response to hotels’ “save the towel” movement, which only served to save them money on laundry.
 This was during a time when people relied heavily upon television, radio and print media for news - almost completely unable to verify whether what they read or heard held any truth.
 Nevertheless, this idea still resonates today, even with our newfound ability to easily fact check information from reliable sources.

-Regrettably, Chevron wasn't the only company that was guilty of making audacious statements.
-In 1991, DuPont unveiled its double-hulled oil tankers with advertisements depicting marine creatures frolicking in tune to Beethoven's "Ode to Joy", when it turns out they were actually the largest corporate polluter within America at that time.
+Regrettably, Chevron wasn’t the only company that was guilty of making audacious statements.
+In 1991, DuPontunveiled its double-hulled oil tankers with advertisements depicting marine creatures frolicking in tune to Beethoven’s “Ode to Joy”, when it turns out they were actually the largest corporate polluter within America at that time.

 Another greenwashing example is Exxon Mobil, the American multinational oil and gas corporation, who claimed they were cutting back on their greenhouse gas emissions while in reality they had increased them, and were taken to court as a result.

-Featured Article: What Are The Main Greenwashing Tactics Companies Use?
+What Are The Main Greenwashing Tactics Companies Use?

-What Kinds Of Greenwashing Are There?
+What Kinds Of Misleading Environmental Claims Are There?

 There can be many kinds, but if we essentially reduce it, there are two main types: